-FIGURE 1.
-USACE LEVEE CONSTRUCTION, 1905-2021.
+Figure 1.
+USACE Levee Construction, 1905-2021.

-Note: This figure shows the evolution of levee construction by the US Army Corps of Engineers (USACE) over the 20th and early 21st centuries.
-The histogram (left vertical axis) shows the annual count of levee segments constructed by the USACE and the line (right vertical axis) shows the cumulative number of levee miles constructed by the USACE.
+Note: The histogram (left vertical axis) shows the annual count of levee segments constructed by the USACE and the line (right vertical axis) shows the cumulative number of levee miles constructed by the USACE.
 The "overtopping scenario" field refers to the level of protection that each levee segment is designed to provide, i.e., the flood level beyond which flood waters exceed the height of the levee and therefore flow over top of the levee structure.
-These estimates of the level of protection are based on the return period to which the levee segment will continue to function.
-The "return period" can be thought of as the reciprocal of expected frequency, thus, a higher return period implies greater levels of protection.